elephantscale/es-training-new/cassandra/slides/Cassandra_Basics.md

  * We have 2 replicasIs it safe?

- * If ‘rack 1’ fails, datais lost!
+ * If 'rack 1' fails, datais lost!

 Notes: